The Full Guide to Enterprise DevOps

-Compared to traditional development, DevOps help you achieve greater flexibility in how—and how fast—you develop new products for your customers.
+Compared to traditional development, DevOps will help you achieve greater flexibility in how—and how fast—you adapt to the ever-changing needs of your business and your customers.
 While adopting the development process can be a big lift, especially for smaller enterprises, this lift is offset by your ability to deliver more applications quickly, reliably, and safely.
-In fact, according to a 2019 industry report, those enterprises described elite performers when it comes to employing DevOps were able to deploy code 208 times more frequently and recover from incidents 2,605 faster than those in lower tiers.
+In fact, according to a 2019 industry report, those enterprises described as elite performers when it comes to employing DevOps were able to deploy code 208 times more frequently and recover from incidents 2,605 times faster than those in lower tiers.

 That kind of competitive advantage is hard to quantify.